 By compulsory, what is meant is that society has set up a reward and punishment system for every individual within that society.
 If an individual keeps within the boundaries prescribed the codes of conduct, he or she is rewarded by being considered “normal” or even “popular.”
 If an individual strays too far outside of the code of conduct, he or she is punished by being considered “abnormal,” “unpopular,” or even by violence or death, as too many of us know all too well from personal experience.
 The characters of Anne’s world are no exception, fictional world or not.
 Her creator, Lucy Maud Montgomery, was confined by these concepts, and so Anne and company are too.

 Still, this does not mean that Lucy Maud Montgomery necessarily agreed, or that she was unable to write social commentary into her works.
-Anne's interactions with her fellows are never as clear cut as the codes of conduct would like.
-She maintains close relationships with other girls and women, even when they are imaginary, seems far more interested in those relationships, even we she is engaged or her friends are married, and she regularly defies gender roles at every page turn.
+Anne’s interactions with her fellows are never as clear cut as the codes of conduct would like.
+She maintains close relationships with other girls and women, even when they are imaginary, seems far more interested in those relationships, even when she is engaged or her friends are married, and she regularly defies gender roles at every page turn.

 When Anne is so alone as to find respite only in creating imaginary friends, her attachments go way beyond those of normal early twentieth century homosocial behavior.
 At the age of 12, while most girls were supposed to be (and probably were) dreaming of a fairy tale ending with a handsome prince (what society tells them they should desire, at least in a flight of fancy), Anne’s fairy tale ending is not with a boy at all, but her imaginary playmate, a girl, Katie Maurice.
 Anne wishes to go to Katie’s wonderful world and live together with her happily ever after.
 Then, later, when she has been forced to move on and find another imaginary friend, Violetta, and then leave that friend too, she expresses extreme despair at having to part with Violetta.
 By this time Anne is well into her thirteenth year, and very articulate about her despair.
 It is no ordinary childish tantrum.